mikesamuel/node-sec-patterns/README.md

-This module attempts to further that goal by enabling and encouraging development practices that make it transparent what code has to function correctly for a security property hold.
+This module attempts to further that goal by enabling and encouraging development practices that make it transparent what code has to function correctly for a security property to hold.

 ## Glossary